-Plastic Surgery vs. Cosmetic Surgery: What’s The Difference And Why It Matters
+Plastic Surgery vs. Cosmetic Surgery: What’s The Difference?

 If you are part of the majority of Americans that is confused about the difference between a plastic surgeon and a cosmetic surgeon, don’t fret.
 Here, The AEDITION explores the distinctions between the two specialties and why they are important.